brxjonesdev/brx_portfolio/brx_posts/cybersecurity.md

+---
-# The Story So Far: Cybersecurity to Self-Taught Web Development
+title: 'The Story So Far: Cybersecurity to Self-Taught Web Development'
+date: '2024-02-01'
+description: 'My journey from cybersecurity to self-taught web development.'
+---

 ## Introduction